 Time was tight.
 Launch was happening, whether or not we made good on the client’s sudden questions about the attitude our planned branding was projecting.

 We went back to the source, research, and dug into it in two ways.
-First, we read up on the state of near-poverty in the United States, about what experts in the field think about the mindset and emotions of people seeing financial assistance.
+First, we read up on the state of near-poverty in the United States, about what experts in the field think about the mindset and emotions of people seeking financial assistance.
 Second, we spoke with customers and, in a neutral manner, proposed various modes of describing the offering.

 The research didn’t surprise us.
 We’d learned that people in bad financial situations experience stress in a manner that’s akin to the loss of a loved one, and that that’s exactly the emotional state in which one shouldn’t make big decisions.
 We’d pursued the “empowerment” path, but it led to a dead end of platitudes and fake smiles.